AJArnolie/StanfordQuadruped/README.md

 - **Beta** - Ratio between touchdown distance and total horizontal stance movement
 - **Delta Y** - The left/right distance between the feet of the robot

+Using this set of variables, we trained policies for each of the movement options for 500 iterations using 200 rollouts, 16 deltas, and 16 directions.
 To make this process easier, we modified Pupper's policy training code in the `pupper_api` branch of the StanfordQuadruped repo to build out a more straightforward framework for generating the policies for each action.
+See the process for training and testing these policies below.

 ## Usage